dfoudeh/dfoudeh.github.io/content/posts/iris-ctf-2025-misc-cobras-den.md

 draft = false
 +++

 Cobra's Den was a python jail escape challenge for IrisCTF 2025.
+What better way to start the new year than with a pyjail?

 Lets take a look at the code
 ```python